tensorflow/community/rfcs/20181217-tf2-random-numbers.md

   # How to use `Generator` with distribution strategies:
   #   - If the generator is created outside of the distributed portion, no
   #     special treatment is needed.
-  #   - If the generator is created within the distributed portion, its variable
+  #   - If the generator is created within the distributed portion, its
-  #     always gets mirrored.
+  #     variables always get mirrored.
   #   - If you want per-replica unsynced generators, you need to explicitly
   #     create the generators (where len(generators)==len(replicas)) and send
   #     them to the replicas via the `args` argument of